 It’s not surprising to meet aspiring first-time homebuyers who cannot tell the difference between mortgage life insurance and mortgage default insurance.
 In fact, I was one of these ‘newbies’ myself until recently.

 Although the terms sound very much alike, they are very different.
 While both refer to some type of insurance relating to a home, one of them is a one-time payment, while the other is a payment that’s ongoing for as long as you are signed up for it.

 Mortgage Life Insurance

-This is also referred to as mortgage protection insurance, or simply as mortgage insurance – a term which only adds to the difficulty in differentiating between this insurance and it’s other counterpart, the mortgage default insurance.
+This is also referred to as mortgage protection insurance, or simply as mortgage insurance – a term which only adds to the difficulty in differentiating between this insurance and its counterpart, the mortgage default insurance.

 Mortgage life insurance is often sold by lenders who offer this policy to you at the time your mortgage is approved.
 The idea behind this insurance is that it protects your ability to pay off your mortgage should you die or suffer a debilitating illness that prevents you from working and earning money.